slalom/dataops-docs/labs/extracts-as-code.md

        `covid-19` tap.
 2. Open a terminal in the folder `data/tap` by right-clicking the folder and selecting "Open in Terminal".
-3. Run `tapdance plan covid-19` (TK) in the new terminal to update the extract plan file
+3. Run `s-tep plan covid-19` in the new terminal to update the extract plan file
      - If you do not have docker setup, or if docker is not able to access your local filesystem.
 First confirm docker is installed (`choco install docker-desktop` or `brew install docker`) and then check the Troubleshooting guide if you still